What's Behind The Research Funding Gap For Black Scientists?

 "If you haven't grown up with inequity as deeply ingrained in your lived experience, it's not going to be as important a lens in your life decisions," she says.
 "The fact that there's data behind it now gives us a space to talk about it differently.
 Now we can begin to say that the lens makes a difference."

 Valantine says the NIH is also actively evaluating whether the disparity is partly due to racial bias by reviewers.
-A study due to be published early next year, she says, "will tell us whether, if we anonymize an application, we can close this gap."
+A study to be published early next year, she says, "will tell us whether, if we anonymize an application, we can close this gap."

 Whatever the causes of the diversity gap, she says, the NIH is committed to closing it, and the study's results suggest several areas of intervention that could help.
 For one, the NIH has already begun mentoring programs aimed at increasing the diversity of the grant applicant pool.